William Stanhope, 2nd Earl of Harrington

 General William Stanhope, 2nd Earl of Harrington (18 December 1719 – 1 April 1779) was a British politician and soldier.

+Early life

+Stanhope was the son of William Stanhope, 1st Earl of Harrington and Anne Griffith.
+His mother died giving birth to William and his twin brother, Thomas (1719–1743).

+His paternal grandparents were John Stanhope and Dorothy Agard.
+His uncle, Charles Stanhope, was also a politician and deeply involved in the South Sea Company financial scandal, while his father's cousin James Stanhope, was considered an alternative candidate to Robert Walpole for the title of Britain's first Prime Minister.
+His maternal grandparents were Col. Edward Griffith and Elizabeth (née Lawrence) Griffith.

+Career

-The son of William Stanhope, 1st Earl of Harrington, he took up a military career and joined the Foot Guards in 1741, and was also returned for Aylesbury.
-He was wounded at the battle of Fontenoy and shortly thereafter (5 June 1745) was appointed colonel of the Second Troop of Horse Grenadier Guards, an appointment he held for the remainder of his life.
+Stanhope took up a military career and joined the Foot Guards in 1741, and was also returned for Aylesbury.
+He was wounded at the Battle of Fontenoy and shortly thereafter, om 5 June 1745, he was appointed colonel of the Second Troop of Horse Grenadier Guards, an appointment he held for the remainder of his life.